ODA Fee Guide, Dental Costs Explained

 CBCT scans are usually considered a supplementary service by dental insurance plans and may or may not be covered by your dental insurance.
 Be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Your dentist can help you submit a predetermination to your dental insurance.

-Cost of New Patient Exam
+Cost of Complete Oral Exam

 • 01101 – Examination and Diagnosis, Complete, Primary Dentition: $90